Reidaa/robbot/robback/README.md

 [![Code Style: Google](https://img.shields.io/badge/code%20style-google-blueviolet.svg)](https://github.com/google/gts)

+## TODO

+- [ ] Make it deploy
+- [ ] Protect the API
+- [ ] Test with discord front using the /search route
+- [ ] Route to track new mangas on a given discord server
+- [ ] Test tracking new mangas from discord front
+- [ ] Route to delete tracked mangas
+- [ ] Setup scheduler to refresh tracked mangas data
+- [ ] Find a way to notify the concerned servers when a tracked manga get a new chapter released

 ## Idée(s)

 * Utiliser MangaDex et son API afin d'éviter de nombreux problemes de normalisation vis a vis des mangas et leurs titres ...